TimBoleslawsky/data-science-vault/Notes/Deep Learning Design Patterns.md

 - Works naturally for sequence-to-sequence tasks like text, but also for images, graphs, etc.
 - Often paired with attention mechanisms to allow the decoder to look back at the input.

 Below is a more detailed description of the encoder and decoder models, the encoder-decoder model just combines these two concepts in one model!
 Encoder-decoder models are sometimes also called *sequence-to-sequence or seq2seq* models.
-This refers to the task type they are usually applied to: [[Different Task Types for Mathematical Models]].
+This refers to the task type they are usually applied to: [Different Task Types for Mathematical Models](Different%20Task%20Types%20for%20Mathematical%20Models.md).
 ### Encoder Models
 Encoders are models that take input data and produce a latent representation.
 Their structure is as follows: Input → Layers (e.g., CNN, RNN, Transformer encoder) → Latent vector(s).
 Encoders do not generate the final output themselves; they just encode the input into a representation.